fabric-testbed/ControlFramework/fabric_cf/authority/Readme.md

     - delegation: del1
 ```
 #### am
 Update `docker-compose.yml` to point to correct volumes for the AM.
+**IMPORTANT**: When deploying AM on Headnode, use `network_mode: host` instead of container network.

 ```
     volumes: